 Ultimately, memory care communities should provide a rich spectrum of daily activities – offered in the morning, afternoon and evening.
 This ensures your loved one has access to fun, interesting and stimulating activities regardless of when his/her “best hours of the day” may be.

-All of these types of activities have been proven to slow the progression of dementia and Alzheimer’s and enhance the mood of those who suffer from cognitive decline.
+All of these types of activities have been proven to slow the progression of dementia and Alzheimer’s disease and enhance the mood of those who suffer from cognitive decline.

 But don’t forget the most important question of all…